Alonso hits record 26th HR, Mets rout Cubs 10-2

 New York scored in each of the first six innings.
 Alonso began the barrage with a solo blast in the first.
 McNeil made it 3-0 with two-run single in the second.
 Frazier’s two-run homer in the third made it 5-0 and provided a comical moment.

 After connecting on a 3-1 pitch, Frazier didn’t think he hit it well enough to get through the wind.
 He tossed his bat in frustration and jogged toward first.

-He was surprised when it reached the bleachers and pumped his fist in celebration.
+“I should have swung at the 3-0 and I said, ‘Gosh, darn it!
+I just missed it,'” Frazier said.
+“I looked up and it went out.
+I’ll take it.
+It was a bad acting job by me.”

 McNeil added an RBI double in the fourth to make it 6-0.
 In the fifth, Michael Conforto had an RBI single and Ramos followed with a two-run shot to chase Quintana.